splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-nodejs-linux.rst

 Update zero config auto instrumentation
 ============================================

-To update the Node.js agent to the latest provided version, run the following command:
+To update the Node.js agent to the latest provided version, you must first update the ``splunk-otel-auto-instrumentation`` package by following the steps in :new-page:`GitHub <https://github.com/splunk/private-o11y-docs/blob/main/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-java-linux.rst#upgrade-the-package>`.

+After updating the ``splunk-otel-auto-instrumentation`` package, run the following command:

 .. code-block:: bash